ztachip/ztachip/Documentation/mcore_programmer_guide.md

 Input and results associated with tensor operators are then transfered to/from PCORE memory space to/from external DDR or sratch-pad memory space by TensorEngine under the instructions of MCORE program.

 ### 5.1 Syntax

-Invoking a tensor operator from MCORE has the following syntax

 Example below invokes a tensor operator exe of class convolution defined in corresponding PCORE program